 Monday to Friday: 8am to 6pm

-Note: Information on how to get an advance on your first benefit payment is also available in Welsh language (Cymraeg).
+Note: Information on how to get an advance on your first benefit payment, and same day payment times, is also available in Welsh language 'Cael taliad ymlaen llaw o'ch taliad budd-dal cyntaf' (Cymraeg).

 They will inform you when benefit payments get paid and how.
-So, how long does a same day payment take from Department for Work and Pensions?
+So, how long does a same day payment take to get from the Department for Work and Pensions (DWP)?

 The amount you get depends on each individual situation.
-But all the money goes straight into a bank, into the Payment Exception Service, or a Post Office card account.
+But, all the money would go straight into a bank, into the Payment Exception Service, or a Post Office card account.